fiesta/apidocs/list-management-api.rst

 .. http:post:: /message/(string: group_id)

-    Send an email to the group.
+    Send a message to a group.

     Requires :ref:`user-auth` with "create" scope.
 The authenticated user must be a member of the group identified by `group_id`.
 The email is sent on behalf of the authenticated user.
+Alternatively, the group must have been created by the current client - in that case, only :ref:`client-auth` is required.

     Input (as JSON POST data with *Content-Type* ``aplication/json``):